Moksh-Git/Moksh-Git/README.md

 ## 🧑‍🎓 About Me

 *I'm **Mokshad**, a Frontend and Mobile App Developer skilled in **ReactJS** and **React Native** stacks.
-I love competitive programming, enjoy solving complex problems, debugging issues, and building scalable applications.
+I love to build interactive UI, enjoy debugging complex problems, debugging issues, and building scalable applications.

 ### 🏅 Achievements